sympa-community/gpldoc/man/list_config.5.md

     Name of `review` scenario:

     - `closed` - no one can review
-    - `intranet` - restricted to subscribers or local domain users
     - `listmaster` - listmaster only
     - `owner` - only owner (and listmaster)
     - `private` - restricted to subscribers